FAQ: Why LinkML#

 Why should I use LinkML over ISO-11179?#

-ISO-11179 is an ISO standard for Metadata and Metadata Registries.
+ISO-11179 is an ISO standard for metadata and metadata registries.
 It provides a rich standardized way of exchanging data dictionaries.
 For example, an ISO-11179 registry can be used to register all of the columns in a data file or tags in an XML file, and to map semantics onto these, making integration across datasets more automatable.

 Currently ISO-11179 and LinkML serve different purposes, but there are overlaps in goals, and we are currently working on documentation clarifying the connection.